ahmadrafid98/arch-linux-installation-guide/README.md

-# Arch Linux Installation Guide
+# Arch Linux Manual Installation Guide
-manual installation guide for arch linux
+manual installation guide for arch linux, for more ease use experience please use archinstall instead

 1. config partition table use `gdisk`
     * efi => 1GB